 - Transit Partnerships page has information about collaborative efforts to develop, implement, and evaluate public transit services since adoption of the Transit Master Plan.

-- Document Library page has information related to any subject addressed in the Transit Master Plan.
+- Document Library page has information related to all subjects addressed in the Transit Master Plan.

 - Public Involvement page.
-Presentations, minutes and other materials associated with public hearings about the Transit Master Plan since July 2012.
+Presentations, minutes and other materials associated with public hearings about the Transit Master Plan from 2012 to 2014.